Important public announcement

 - as notifications in the Sveriges Radio app, SR Play

-- as text messages to your mobile phone, if it is registered or used in the affected area
+- as text messages to your mobile phone

 Information about IPAs is primarily broadcast in Swedish.
 This means that information in English will initially be limited.
 Use translation tools to keep updated on information and directions from authorities.